 Critical insurance plans play an important role in protecting your assets and financial well-being in the event that you are diagnosed with a serious illness.
 Depending on the type of coverage you purchase, however, certain illnesses may not be covered.
-There are two types of critical illness insurance plans available: simplified issue individual critical illness insurance and fully underwritten individual critical illness insurance.
+There are two types of critical illness insurance plans available: simplified issue individual critical illness insurance, these only cover 4 or 5 illness and the full version of critical illness that provides coverage for 25 illnesses.
+The plans require different levels of medical underwriting insurance.
 Below, we'll take a more detailed look at each of these coverage types.

 This type of coverage is generally the easiest to obtain, as only a few health questions need to be answered in order to qualify.
 This type of policy pays out a lump sum of up to $100,000 following a diagnosis of one of the following four critical illnesses:

-The benefit is non-taxable and reimburses up to 85 percent of treatment costs for one of these four primary critical illnesses to the insured individual or a beneficiary.
-The benefit can be used in any way you wish; you could, for example, use the money to cover out-of-pocket travel expenses incurred while seeking treatment, to pay for household help and home modifications, or to cover the cost of child care.
+The benefit is non-taxable.
+The benefit can be used in any way you wish; you could, for example, use the money to cover out-of-pocket travel expenses incurred while seeking treatment, to pay for household help and home modifications, or pay off some debt.

-Fully underwritten individual critical illness insurance is a more comprehensive type of coverage that pays out a benefit of up to $500,000 following the diagnosis of one of 26 non-prominent illnesses – that is, illnesses other than cancer, coronary surgery, heart attack, or stroke.
-These illnesses include:
+Fully underwritten individual critical illness insurance is a more comprehensive type of coverage that pays out a benefit of up to $2,000,000 following the diagnosis of one of 26 illnesses – that include illnesses like cancer, coronary surgery, heart attack, or stroke.
+In addition, this coverage includes:

 Fully underwritten individual plans have stricter qualification criteria than simplified issue individual critical illness insurance policies.
 In most cases, the insurer will request medical information or require you to complete a medical exam in order to qualify for coverage.